krishnamurthye/insightfoundry/README.md

 understanding in a modular and extensible way.
 With additional engineering, it can be transformed into a scalable production tool suitable for large codebases and team-wide usage.

-> Due to the scope and time constraints of the assessment, we deliberately excluded advanced optimizations like
+> To align with the initial development goals, we deliberately excluded advanced optimizations like
 > embedding-based retrieval, semantic cross-file linking, and parallel execution.
 However, the current architecture can
 > support these with minimal refactoring.